danielpoon/wordpress-docker/README.md

 # How?

-Install Docker Desktop for Mac: https://docs.docker.com/desktop/setup/install/mac-install/
+1. Install Docker Desktop for Mac: https://docs.docker.com/desktop/setup/install/mac-install/

-Install GitHub Desktop (easier): https://desktop.github.com/download/
+2. Install GitHub Desktop (easier): https://desktop.github.com/download/

-Decide where to put it:
+3. Decide where to put it:
 ```
 % mkdir ~/GitHub
 % cd ~/GitHub
 ```
-Clone this repo into the directory you created:
+4. Clone this repo into the directory you created.
 In GitHub Desktop, choose File | Clone Repository: https://github.com/danielpoon/wordpress-docker.git

-To deploy, in a terminal:
+5. To deploy, in a terminal:
 ```
 % cd ~/GitHub
 % ./setup.sh